Skip to main content

 • Peptide Integration ∞ Gonadorelin is administered subcutaneously twice a week to maintain testicular function and endogenous testosterone production.

 For men seeking to improve body composition, the combination of TRT with a growth hormone secretagogue like CJC-1295/Ipamorelin can be particularly effective.
 TRT supports muscle protein synthesis, while the peptide combination stimulates the release of Growth Hormone, which promotes lipolysis (fat breakdown) and tissue repair.
-This dual-action approach can lead to more significant improvements in and reductions in visceral fat than either therapy alone.
+This dual-action approach can lead to more significant improvements in lean body mass and reductions in visceral fat than either therapy alone.

 Protocols for Women a Focus on Balance

-For women, is a delicate art, often involving low-dose testosterone to improve energy, libido, and mood, alongside progesterone to support cyclical balance.
-The introduction of peptides can further enhance these outcomes.
 For instance, a woman on a low-dose testosterone protocol who is also experiencing joint pain or slow recovery from exercise may benefit from the addition of BPC-157, a peptide known for its systemic healing and anti-inflammatory properties.
 This peptide works to repair tissues at a cellular level, complementing the systemic benefits of the hormonal protocol.

 By integrating specific peptides, we can tailor a protocol that addresses not only the primary hormonal imbalance but also secondary concerns that impact quality of life.